benhj/knoxcrypt/README.md

 - an encrypted filesystem
 - uses the FUSE headers and libraries
 - more like Truecrypt than EncFS
-- uses the XTEA cipher for encryption
+- uses the XTEA cipher in CTR mode for encryption
+- employs the scrypt key derivation function
 - employs a very simple and custom developed filesystem
 - can create and utilize a 'hidden' sub-volume
 - might not be secure*